 FREMONT GROUP PRIVACY POLICY

-Fremont Group and its affiliated and related entities (together, “Fremont” “we,” us,” or “our”) are providing this Privacy Policy to describe how we collect, use, and disclose Personal Information from users on this website, and in our telephone, email or other communications with you (the “Services”).
+Fremont Group and its affiliated and related entities (together, “Fremont,” “we,” us,” or “our”) are providing this Privacy Policy to describe how we collect, use, and disclose Personal Information from users on this website, and in our telephone, email or other communications with you (the “Services”).
 The words “user,” “you,” and “your” mean those who use this website, contact us by any methods, including telephone or via email, or otherwise interact with us, other than those who work for Fremont and those who engage us for services, whose privacy is governed by other specific privacy policies.
 Fremont views privacy as an important part of the way we do business.

 This Privacy Policy, along with our Terms and Conditions of Use, constitute an agreement between you and Fremont that conditions your interaction with our Services, where and as permitted by applicable law.
 Please read this Privacy Policy carefully before using the Services or submitting Personal Information to us.
-By accessing or using our Services or otherwise communicating with us via telephone, email or otherwise, you acknowledge that you have reviewed and understand the provisions of this Privacy Policy.
+By accessing or using our Services or otherwise communicating with us via telephone, email, or otherwise, you acknowledge that you have reviewed and understand the provisions of this Privacy Policy.

 TABLE OF CONTENTS